Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: Floating drops in

 The wetting energy for any surface is taken to be above or below the reference height $z\equiv0$.
 If a fluid wets the wall, the wetting energy is simply the interface height on the boundary multiplied by $2\pi R$ and the relevant weight for that fluid.

 With these details established, and motivated by the examples in Figures~\ref{fig:3dCentralAndWallDropSmall} and \ref{fig:3dCentralAndWallDropBig}, we can now describe an experiment that could be physically conducted.
 We start with a small drop volume that is centrally located and continuously inject more volume into the drop, and while we increase the volume we measure the energy of the configuration.
 Then we repeat this process for the symmetric wall-bound drop.
 The results are collected in Figure~\ref{fig:3dVolumeEnergy}.
+This is the first of a number of experiments of this type.
+We are continuously changing the volumes of both the centrally located drop and the wall-bound drop and measuring the energy of each.
+Later we will consider other parameters besides volume.
 A careful view of this figure shows that there are two volumes where the centrally located drop has the same potential energy as the wall-bound drop.
 This is the first time there has been observed non-uniqueness of (presumed) energy minimizers in the floating drop problem.
 Of course, there are also possibly non-symmetric solutions to the floating drop problem, and we have not produced those examples here.